Ecotrust/madrona/docs/studyregion.rst

 was limited to state waters because the process was backed by state legislation.

-The Study Region is the fundamental unit that defines a MarineMap installation.
+The Study Region is the fundamental unit that defines a Madrona installation.
-To support the `California MLPA Initiative <http://www.dfg.ca.gov/mlpa/>`_, 5 instances of MarineMap would need to be built and run.
-MarineMap clips all Marine Protected Areas to the Study Region boundaries.
+To support the `California MLPA Initiative <http://www.dfg.ca.gov/mlpa/>`_, 5 instances of Madrona would need to be built and run.
+Madrona clips all Marine Protected Areas to the Study Region boundaries.
 It also uses the Study Region bounds to determine the default extent of the map.

 Specifying or Changing the Study Region
 ***************************************

-The ``lingcod.layers`` project includes an ``initial_data`` fixture that will setup an example Study Region when the database is first setup using the syncdb management command.
+The ``madrona.layers`` project includes an ``initial_data`` fixture that will setup an example Study Region when the database is first setup using the syncdb management command.